-We work on an individual basis with you and your circle of support to develop personal plans and help you to do the things that are important to you.
+We work on an individual basis with members and their families to help achieve the things that are important.

 We can offer help with:

 Adults with learning disabilities are more at risk to many physical and mental health conditions than the general population and at Winchester Go LD we encourage our members to be active.